Adwait-Codez/ATBlend/README.md

 # ATBlend
-A simple addon developed by Adwait Creationz
+A simple Blender addon developed for 2D animaton workflow by Adwait Creationz